 Using the eight key elements of IMR and e-Profile information, the medical readiness system of record will indicate the MRC assigned in accordance with paragraph 1-5.
-This application of the IMR to determine the MRC subsequently supports many personnel actions throughout the Army, from readiness to PCS requirements.
+This application of the IMR to determine the MRC subsequently supports many personnel actions throughout the Army, from readiness to permanent change of station (PCS) requirements.